Madison Saracen: Team progression

 Matt Walker won his second junior world cup, before going on to win the World Championships in Cairns, Australia.

 In January 2018, the team announced their new line-up, with Danny Hart joining Alex Marin and Matt Walker.
 The high-profile signing of two-time World Champion Danny Hart would go onto earn several podium results as well as the team’s first Elite Men’s World Cup win at Snowshoe in 2019.

 At the final round of the 2019 season Danny Hart produced one of the rides of the year to win Madison Saracen’s first Men’s Elite World Cup in Snowshoe.
 That ride would ultimately determine who won the overall World Cup series that year in a race that has gone down in history.

 In 2020 Matt Walker became the overall UCI Downhill World Cup Champion.
 He secured his title by consistently performing well throughout the season, finishing 4th, 3rd, 2nd and 3rd in the four UCI World Cup rounds.

 During the 2021 and 2022 season junior rider Jordan Williams won multiple World Cups and became junior World Champion in 2022 in Les Gets.

-To follow up on his outstanding World Cup Overall victory Matt Walker would go onto win his first World Cup in Leogang in June 2022 to further establish himself as one of the fastest mountain bikers on the planet.
+To follow up on his World Cup Overall victory, Matt Walker would go onto win his first World Cup in Leogang in June 2022 to further establish himself as one of the fastest mountain bikers on the planet.

 Now, the Madison Saracen Factory Race Team is made up of Matt Walker and Greg Williamson who race in the Elite Men’s category as well as George Madley who competes in the Junior Men’s category.
 The team are working hard to get some more top results in 2024 with the all British line-up of Matt Walker, Greg Williamson and George Madley.
 The Madison Saracen Development Team is also managed by former racer Matt Simmonds and is made up of two young rider, Olivia Taylor and Felix Griffiths.